 Further broadening the universe of compacts treated as federal law is the fact that congressional consent can be expressed or implied and prospective or retroactive.
-10 The question is: "Has Congress, by some positive act, in relation to such agreement, signified the consent of that body to its validity?"11
+The question is: "Has Congress, by some positive act, in relation to such agreement, signified the consent of that body to its validity?"11

 The ramifications of transformation of an interstate compact into substantive federal law are substantial.
 Interpretation of such a compact presents a question of federal law and confers federal jurisdiction.
-Federal remedies are available, including injunctive relief.12 state laws rendering them void and unenforceable.14 As the Supreme Court recently reiterated: "The Supremacy Clause . . . ensures that a congressionally approved compact, as a federal law, preempts any state law that conflicts with the Compact."15
+Federal remedies are available, including injunctive relief.12

-If a compact is federal law, the compact is subject to the supremacy clause of the U.S. Constitution.13 As such, its terms prevail over any inconsistent existing or subsequent
+If a compact is federal law, the compact is subject to the supremacy clause of the U.S. Constitution.
+As such, its terms prevail over any inconsistent existing or subsequent